 When your organization is small — fewer than 10 people — you may only have a set of organizational OKRs for everyone to share.
 Each Key Result should have an owner responsible for its delivery.

 More than half of the Objectives should come from within the organization, not dictated from the top.
 John Doerr writes in Measure What Matters how to balance this:

 High-functioning teams thrive on a creative tension between top-down and bottom-up goal setting, a mix of aligned and unaligned OKRs.
 In times of operational urgency, when simple doing takes precedence, organizations may choose to be more directive.
 But when the numbers are strong and a company has grown too cautious and buttoned-up, a lighter touch may be just right.
 When leaders are attuned to the fluctuating needs of both the business and their employees, the mix of top-down and bottom-up goals generally settles at around half-and-half.

-OKRs are a power goal setting tool used by teams to reach for their most audacious goals.
-Learn more about OKRs by reading Measure What Matters or exploring more stories and resources right here on WhatMatters.com.
+OKRs are a powerful goal-setting tool used by teams to reach for their most audacious goals.
+There’s a reason why so many great companies like Google use them.
+Learn more about OKRs by reading Measure What Matters or exploring our FAQs, Stories, and Resources.
+Or sign up for our Audacious newsletter.

 Or, if you are looking for an OKR coach, check this out.